 What is Network Segmentation?

-A beginner's guide to network segmentation
+A beginner's guide to a segmented network

 Network segmentation is the practice of breaking larger networks or environments into smaller pieces or networks, sometimes down to the host itself.